 - Who can write your prescription.
 A licensed Plan provider or any dentist must prescribe your medication.
 Drugs prescribed by dentists are not covered if a Plan provider determines that they are not medically necessary.
-We cover prescriptions written by a non-Plan provider or filled at a non-Plan pharmacy only for emergencies or out-of-area urgent care. - Where you can obtain them.
+We cover prescriptions written by a non-Plan provider or filled at a non-Plan pharmacy only for emergencies or out-of-area urgent care (see Section 5(d), Emergency services/accidents), or as stated in this section. - Where you can obtain them.
 You must fill the prescription at a Plan pharmacy, another pharmacy that we designate, or through our mail order program for certain maintenance medication as specified below.
 You may be able to order refills from a Plan Pharmacy, our mail-order program or through our website at www.kp.org/rxrefill.
 A Plan Pharmacy or Your Guidebook can give you more information about obtaining refills, including the options available to you for obtaining refills.
-We cover prescriptions written by a non-Plan provider or filled at a non-Plan pharmacy only for covered emergencies as specified in Section 5(d), Emergency services/accidents.
-Plan members called to active military duty (or members in time of national emergency), who need to obtain prescribed medications, should contact our Member Service Call Center at 800-464-4000 (TTY: 711) for further information regarding dispensing limitations. - We use a formulary.
+Plan members called to active military duty (or members in time of national emergency), who need to obtain prescribed medications, should contact our Member Service Call Center at 800-464-4000 (TTY: 711) for further information regarding dispensing limitations. - We use a managed formulary.
 The medications included in our drug formulary are chosen by a group of Kaiser Permanente physicians, pharmacists and other Plan providers known as the Pharmacy and Therapeutics Committee.
 The committee meets regularly to consider adding and removing prescription drugs on the drug formulary based on new information or drugs that become available.
 These may include step therapy, prior authorization, quantity limits, drugs that can only be obtained at certain specialty pharmacies, or other requirements and limits described in our formulary.